DARIAEngineering/dcaf_case_management/README.md

 ## Setting Stuff Up
 **First things first**: Make a copy of your own to wrench on!
 Go to https://github.com/colinxfleming/dcaf_case_management and hit the `fork` button up in the top right.
 **Second things second**: `git clone https://github.com/{YOUR GITHUB USERNAME}/dcaf_case_management` to pull it down to your local system
 **Third things third**: Add the source repo as the upstream with the command `git remote add upstream https://github.com/colinxfleming/dcaf_case_management`.
-This will let you update when the source repo changes by running the command `git pull upstream master`
+This will let you update when the source repo changes by running the command `git pull upstream master`.

 For the rest of the setup, you have three options: Docker, installing everything locally, or Cloud9.
 We recommend Docker if you're comfortable with its ecosystem.
 The directions below get you to a point where you can run the app with a test-seeded database.

 ### Docker

 We've dockerized this app, to manage the dependencies and save us all the headache.
-If you've got [Docker installed already](https://docs.docker.com/engine/installation/), you can be up and running with fourcommands:
+If you've got [Docker installed already](https://docs.docker.com/engine/installation/), you can be up and running with four commands:
 * `docker-compose build # to install the dependencies`
 * `docker-compose run web rake db:seed # to populate the database`
 * `docker-compose up`